 To ensure you’re making the most impact when marketing yourself to potential employers, we thought we would explain the difference between resume vs cover letter and the key features that will help you land your next Accounting job, below.

-The first and most glaring difference between a cover letter and resume is formatting.
+The first and most glaring difference between a cover letter and a resume is formatting.
 A good Accounting resume should be concise, easy for the reader to digest and ideally no more than two or three pages (will vary depending on seniority).
-The trick to keeping it short, sharp and simple is to use bullet points instead of long sentences and highlight only the information that is relevant to the specific job. .
+The trick to keeping it short, sharp and simple is to use bullet points instead of long sentences and highlight only the information that is relevant to the specific job.

-On the flip side, a cover letter can be more informative and filled with the extra information that wasn’t fitting for the resume.
+On the flip side, a cover letter can be more informative and filled with extra information that wasn’t fitting for the resume.
 Take this opportunity to explain yourself, your work history and why you are the right fit for the job and organisation (use the job description or job ad as a reference).
-A cover letter should be written in a business letter format using full paragraphs (as opposed to bullet points), as its focus is less about being scannable and more about quality content.
+A cover letter should be written in a business letter format using full paragraphs (as opposed to bullet points), as its focus is less on being scannable and more on quality content.
 Remember to date it and address it to the hiring manager (with the company’s address underneath).

-Another of the biggest differences between a cover letter and resume is the type of information they cover.
-Whilst resumes should contain objective facts such as roles held, dates, duties, qualifications, measureable achievements and key skills, cover letters are more subjective.
+Another of the biggest differences between a cover letter and a resume is the type of information they cover.
+Whilst resumes should contain objective facts such as roles held, dates, duties, qualifications, measurable achievements and key skills, cover letters are more subjective.
 Take the opportunity in your cover letter to elaborate on your resume and delve deeper into important points such as accomplishments, job responsibilities, career goals and why you are interested in (and why you would be a good fit for) this particular vacancy.

 The cover letter is a fantastic opportunity to “sell yourself” – so take the time to perfect it and compel the reader to find out more about you.